One of the most notorious and fun gay after-hours nightspots in New York City of the 1970s and 1980s was THE ANVIL located at 500 W. 14th Street.

-The after-hours atmosphere of the Anvil was wound up and kenetic from the amount of alcohol and drugs its patrons had already consumed, and would consume by the end of the night.
+The after-hours atmosphere of the Anvil was wound up and kinetic from the amount of alcohol and drugs its patrons had already consumed and would consume by the end of the night.

-Male dancers would perform on the bar as bartenders poured drinks around them.
-On the smallish stage on the dance-floor drag performers such as Candy Stevens that would perform bizarre acts with a five foot snake while fire-eating.
+Male dancers would perform in the bar as bartenders poured drinks around them.
+On the smallish stage on the dance-floor drag performers such as Candy Stevens would perform bizarre acts with a five-foot snake while fire-eating.
 Other drag performers were “The Famous Yuba” who was one of the first performers there and who stayed until the end.
-Loretta Fox, Dana Terrell, “The Long Legged Lady of The Night…” Arien West, Diana del Rio, The Amazing Electrifying Grace, Brandon Forte, and Ruby Rims the infamous singing waiter from The Duplex wound perform.
+Loretta Fox, Dana Terrell, “The Long-Legged Lady of The Night…” Arien West, Diana del Rio, The Amazing Electrifying Grace, and Brandon Forte

-Because of the era involved there are no interior photographs of the Anvil available to publish.
-But it was really nothing spectacular.
+Because of the era involved, there are no interior photographs of the Anvil available to publish.
+But it was nothing spectacular.
 You see it was not the inside of The Anvil that made it what it was.
-It was the patrons, gay men who many of whom are gone now which is why it is important to remember these scared gay spaces of yesterday.
+It was the patrons, gay men many of whom are gone now which is why it is important to remember these scared gay spaces of yesterday.

-The Anvil was closed in 1986 another victim of the AIDS epidemic and the clean-up ou “sex establishments” in NYC.
-And while The Anvil is long gone, the Liberty Inn lives on as NYC’s highest rated romantic couples short stay hotel.
+The Anvil was closed in 1986 another victim of the AIDS epidemic and the clean-up of “sex establishments” in NYC.
+And while The Anvil is long gone, the Liberty Inn lives on as NYC’s highest-rated romantic couples short-stay hotel.